bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Guess**:

 There is a Purpose of **THE WORLD**, but we do not know it.
-There must be a Reason why groups of atoms formed these highly specific, structured life forms.
+There must be a Reason why groups of atoms formed these highly specific, structured life forms!?

 "Logic will get you from A to Z; **IMAGINATION** will get you everywhere.” - Einstein.